oliviaarva/CMPS664_Project/README.md

   5. To change the dataset:
     a.
 Download dataset as a CSV file and store it in the same project folder as ```project.py```.
     b.
 Search the ```pd.read_csv()``` function and modify the parameter with the name of your CSV data file (located right below the ```def_main()```).
-  6. After running ```project.py```, ensure that terminal displays normalized tables and states confirmation that tables were transferred to MySQL Workbench.
-  7. In **MySQL Workbench**, open ```project.sql``` and run the command "USE project_database;"
-  8. This will now provide an interactive query interface to the MySQL server that will allow you to:
+  6. After running ```project.py```, the interactive query interface will prompt you to enter a SQL query to:
-    a. insert, update and delete rows within each table
+    a.
+Insert, update and delete rows within each table
     b.
 Compose sql queries for added table insights